Skip to Content

 Nestled near Syracuse, Green Lakes State Park is popular thanks to the two gorgeous glacial lakes surrounded by hemlock trees and numerous hiking trails.

 In the summer months, visitors can enjoy beach access and boat rentals.
-Other highlights include the 18 hole Green Lakes State park golf course and extensive snowshoe trails in winter.
+Other highlights include the 18 hole Green Lakes golf course and extensive snowshoe trails in winter.

-Further Reading: Complete Guide To Green Lakes State Park
+READ: Complete guide to Green Lakes State Park

 8. Harriman State Park